ExperTeach Networking Logo

 Knowledge Prerequisites

-A keen interest in the concepts and technologies of modern communications networks is the main prerequisite for the course at hand.
+A keen interest in the concepts and technologies of modern communication networks is the ticket to this course.

 1 Networks— An Introduction